 EPIC GRAND QUALIFIER

-Last weekend, White Wizard Games ran our very first Epic Grand Qualifier.
+Last weekend, Wise Wizard Games ran our very first Epic Grand Qualifier.
 Pandemonium Books and Games in sunny Cambridge MA was the chosen site.

 What’s a Grand Qualifier you ask?
 Well…a normal WCQ, players smash face until one remains, and that eventual winner receives an invite to the World Championships.
 A Grand Qualifier is a tournament that has a cash prize pool of $1000, and two players receive invites rather than just one.
 (Get it?
 Grand? $1000?
 You’re welcome, everybody!)

 Because of the cash prizes, the rule about qualified players being unable to play is lifted.
 If a player would receive an invite and has already qualified, that invite passes down to the next available player.

 This was the first time we played a significant event with the new rules (read that post here ).
 Of the new rules, the rule concerning the end-of-turn procedure seemed to affect the players the most, with many having to shift their tactics slightly.

 The new EOT rule says that if your opponent tries to end the turn, and you make a play, you have to continue making plays until you pass initiative back.
 Once you pass initiative back, your opponent can end the turn if they want, and you will lose the ability to make further plays.
 (Previously you could make a single play then pass initiative, forcing your opponent to keep attempting to end the turn and giving you initiative each time.)

 Players welcomed the new rule, though they had to make sure they were playing it correctly, and that usually involved questions for the judge.